 Program content includes:

-The group is run by allied health staff once a week, with a maximum of 10 people in the group.
+The group is run by allied health staff once a week over 10 weeks, with a maximum of 10 people in the group.